RutingF/nlp/README.md

 **Extract_date:** Extracts dates in various formats from text data using regular expressions.

 ![img](doc/date_extraction.png)

+**extract_social_handle:** Extract social handle and assign each handle to a copy of its row.
+Accept a dataframe and its column name as parameter.
+Returning a dataframe with extracted handles.

 ### Notebooks
 Demonstrations and examples of how to use the `textMining` class can be found in the accompanying Jupyter notebook (`text_mining_demo.ipynb`).
 The notebook showcases various use cases, including text analysis and date extraction tasks, using both DataFrame and Series inputs.